-The Series 2019B Bonds are subordinate to the Series 2021A Bonds and are structured as cash flow bonds, meaning that no regularly scheduled payments of principal are due prior to the maturity date of December 15, 2049.
+The Series 2019B Bonds are subordinate to the Series 2019A Bonds and are structured as cash flow bonds, meaning that no regularly scheduled payments of principal are due prior to the maturity date of December 15, 2049.
 Accordingly, a maturity schedule is not provided for these amounts.
-In the event that any amount of principal of or interest on the subordinate bonds remains unpaid after the application of all subordinate pledged revenue available on December 15, 2059, the subordinate bonds will be deemed to be discharged and paid in full.
+The Series 2023C(3) Bonds are junior to the Series 2019A Bonds and Series 2019B Bonds and are payable only to the extent of available junior lien pledged revenue.
+Accordingly, a maturity schedule is not provided for these amounts.